sheiny/PytorchExample/README.md

 Download the training data and c++ torchlib to the root folder (instructions in notebook).

-To avoid linking problems regarding opencv, please use opencv2 legacy library (working versiong: 2.4.13.6-1).
+To avoid linking problems regarding opencv, please use opencv2 legacy library (working version: 2.4.13.6-1).